earthly/website/blog/_posts/2022-04-23-docker-alternatives.md

 [LXD](/blog/lxc-vs-docker) is a container and virtual machine management tool.
 It builds off [LXC](https://linuxcontainers.org/lxc/introduction/) and, confusingly, also has its own CLI tool, lxc.
 Both LXC and LXD can replace Docker for some use cases.

 LXC gives you a virtual machine–like environment but doesn't include a full kernel.
-Properly speaking it's shared kernel virtualization, like containizers, but with a slightly different philosophy.
+Properly speaking it's shared kernel virtualization, like containers, but with a slightly different philosophy.

 It has a clear tutorial and web demo, and [its documentation](https://linuxcontainers.org/lxd/docs/master/index) is well written.